YevShch/Fyra-i-rad-/README.md

 **[Sprint 4](https://github.com/YevShch/Fyra-i-rad-/tree/dev-Network-Sprint4):** Develop network functionality to allow players to compete over the internet, and test this feature.

+Our sketch of the graphical version of the game can be found **[here](https://www.figma.com/design/3Gf6Ttu2ecaPr4N3fagJ73/Figma-basics?node-id=1669-162202&node-type=canvas)**

 ### Testing the GUI Version with Cypress
 To ensure the graphical interface functions as intended, we utilized Cypress for end-to-end testing.
 Cypress provides a robust framework for testing user interactions and verifying the overall functionality of the application.
 Our tests focused on user flows, such as starting a new game, player interactions, and confirming that the game state updates correctly after each move.